This post contains affiliate links for which I receive compensation.

 When different threads of different weights and thicknesses are used, expect to make changes to the needle tension.
 That is how a machine functions normally.

-Tension adjustments and fine tuning are easy to do on the best sewing machine.
+Tension adjustments and fine tuning are should be easy to do on the sewing machine that's right for you.

 If you plan to do any machine applique-invisible or decorative—you'll also want at least one of these two stitches.

 If you can't see where the needle enters the fabric how can you be precise when you need to...?

 On some machines the needle is positioned further back from the front edge of the sewing machine bed.

 Test driving a sewing machine is so important in determining whether or not this is a factor for you.

 Unlike piecing, where you'll stop to press, trim and pin, you machine quilt quite steadily for much longer periods of time.